 The server uses the host cache for several purposes:

-By caching the results of IP-to-host name lookups, the server avoids doing a DNS lookup for each client connection.
+By caching the results of IP-to-host name lookups, the server avoids doing a Domain Name System (DNS) lookup for each client connection.
 Instead, for a given host, it needs to perform a lookup only for the first connection from that host.

-variable determines the number of permitted errors before
+max_connect_errorssystem variable determines the permitted number of successive errors before blocking occurs (see Section B.4.2.6, “Host 'host_name' is blocked”).

 To disable DNS host name lookups, start the server with the

-to improve performance either by disabling DNS lookups with
+able to improve performance either by disabling DNS lookups

 (default value: 128) and recompiling the server